Parabolic Deligne-Lusztig varieties: An example: ribbon categories

-We get (ii) from the proof of (i): any element $g\in M(\cI)$ satisfies the assumption of (i) for $p=\lg_\cS(g)$ and $\bI$ equal to the source of $g$; whence the result since in the proof of (i) we have seen that $g$ is a product of some $v(\bJ,\bK)$. \end{proof}
+We get (ii) from the proof of (i): any element $\bb\in M(\cI)$ satisfies the assumption of (i) for $p=1$ and $\bI$ equal to the source of $\bb$; whence the result since in the proof of (i) we have seen that $\bb$ is a product of elements of the form $v(\bJ,\bK)$. \end{proof}

-Though in the current paper we need only finite Coxeter groups, we note that the above description of the atoms also extends to the case of Artin monoids which are associated to infinite Coxeter groups (and thus do not have a Garside element).
+Though in the current paper we need only finite Coxeter groups, we note that the above description of the atoms also extends to the case of Artin monoids which are associated with infinite Coxeter groups ---and thus do not have a Garside element.
 Proposition \ref{godelle} below can be extracted from the proof of Theorem 0.5 in \cite{godelle}.